 Q. When does Home Routes operate?

-A. Home Routes operates between late September and early December and again between early February and the end of April.
+A. Home Routes operates between October and early May, with the exception of December and early January.
 It’s a fall and winter season and we pay attention to Easter, Xmas, Passover and we keep one focused eye on farm schedules.
 We want to be done before planting and we don’t want to start until harvest is finished.
 Home Routes is primarily, but not exclusively, a rural based organization.

 Q. How does Home Routes pay for its ongoing operations?